Don’t toss that cube storage, upcycle it into a beautiful console instead.

 After transforming some basic bookcases into my fantastic rolling craft table, I was excited to transform the white cube bookcase too.

 A console table would be perfect under the large window in my new office & craft room.
 So, I decided to upcycle the unloved cube bookcase into a simple console table.

 Now it’s the perfect place to store some of my favorite crafting and decorating treasures.

 If you have been following along this month, you may have seen that I am trying to completely transform my kids old nursery into my new office & craft room for only $100!

 Yep, I can only spend $100 (but am able to recycle and use things that I already have on hand).

-For this farmhouse console table DIY I was able to use a piece of beadboard that was left over from when we originally added beadboard to the room, plywood and stain left over from the closet desk build, and a scrap of wood.
+For this cube storage upcyle I was able to use a piece of beadboard that was left over from when we originally added beadboard to the room, plywood and stain left over from the desk built into the closet, and a scrap of wood.

 Can you believe this transformation cost just $5.50?
 And it’s a good thing because as we are coming to the last week of the $100 room challenge, my remaining budget is getting really, really small.

 Make sure to follow along as I finish this room and share the final (super) budget friendly ideas.